-In 2014, Jacob Morgan, Principal & Co-Founder of Chess Media Group, was featured in this Forbes article highlighting his book
+In 2014, Jacob Morgan, Principal & Co-Founder of Chess Media Group, was featured in this Forbes article highlighting his book:

 Image courtesy of Chess Media Group

 By giving the students’ voice, choice, and somewhat allowing them to work at their own pace (depending on the nature of the activity), not only can you have more interactive experiences with each one of them on a personal level, but they are able to learn in a way that best suits them at a speed that works best for their own personal learning needs, which is what they deserve (ad).
-This is one of my favorite teaching books that really help keep your momentum going and reignites your passion for the classroom.
+This is one of the key benefits of student centered learning.

-It does not matter what level a student is on any of those “ways” I listed above…by giving them the leeway of the student-centered environment, they are able to achieve more.
+It does not matter what level a student is on any of those “ways” I listed above…by giving them the leeway of the benefits of student centered learning environment, they are able to achieve more.
 This is especially the case with lower-income or otherwise disadvantaged students.
 Again, the student-centered learning benefits outweigh any trepidations to move forward.

 In a study conducted by the Stanford Center for Opportunity Policy in Education (SCOPE), the data concretely shows the benefit of this model for students who are underprivileged compared to their peers.
-In an article by Barbara McKenna (found here), the SCORE Faculty Director Linda Darling-Hammond explains the data from this phenomena best:
+In an article by Barbara McKenna (found here), the SCORE Faculty Director Linda Darling-Hammond explains the data from this phenomenon best:

 “The numbers are compelling…students in the study schools exhibited greater gains in achievement than their peers, had higher graduation rates, were better prepared for college, and showed greater persistence in college.
 Student-centered learning proves to be especially beneficial to economically disadvantaged students and students whose parents have not attended college.”